telerik/teststudio-docs/docs/knowledge-base/best-practices-kb/submit-support-ticket.md

 	 *Example: The test failed on an action or verification step.*

+* For test list failures, use the <a href="/automated-tests/test-list-results/analyze-test-list-results#failed-test-list-result" target="_blank">Step Failure Details</a> to get an export to send with your message.

-* For Test Studio application errors, <a href="/knowledge-base/best-practices-kb/generate-application-log" target="_blank">Generate an Application Log</a>.
+* For Test Studio application errors, <a href="/knowledge-base/best-practices-kb/generate-application-log" target="_blank">Generate an Application Log</a> while reproducing the misbehavior.

-	*Example: The Test Studio program itself, or Internet Explorer with the recording toolbar attached, displays an error.*
+	*Example: The Test Studio program itself, or the automated application with the recording toolbar attached, displays an error.*

-* For Scheduling errors, export the log from the <a href="/features/scheduling-test-runs/view-execution-status" target="_blank">remote machine</a>.
+* For Scheduling errors, export the log from the <a href="/features/scheduling-test-runs/view-execution-status" target="_blank">remote and Scheduling machines</a>.
+Logging can be accessed in the separate <a href="/automated-tests/scheduling/view-execution-status#execution-servers-details" target="_blank">machine details section</a>

 	*Example: The scheduled test run does not execute at the specified time on the Execution Server.*

-* For installation errors, Create an <a href="/troubleshooting-guide/installation-problems-tg/create-installer-log-file" target="_blank">Installer Log File</a>.
+* For installation errors, create an <a href="/troubleshooting-guide/installation-problems-tg/create-installer-log-file" target="_blank">Installer Log File</a>.

 	*Example: An error displays while installing Test Studio and prevents a successful installation.*